bkielbasa/developer20/content/post/free-k8s-cluster.md

   - ansible
 ---

-I'm preparing for the [CKAD](https://trainingportal.linuxfoundation.org/courses/certified-kubernetes-application-developer-ckad) and I needed a Kubernetes cluster to practice on.
-I checked many options, but none seemed to work as I wanted.
-Oracle Cloud offers a [free tier](https://www.oracle.com/pl/cloud/free/) tier where we have available 4 cores, 24 GB RAM, and 100 GB disk space.
-That's a lot.
-Why not use it to create a custom Kubernetes cluster that's perfect for learning and maybe running some pet projects?
+Are you looking to dive into the world of Kubernetes and enhance your dev skills?
+Whether you're gearing up for the Certified Kubernetes Application Developer (CKAD) exam or simply eager to experiment with Kubernetes, having your own cluster is invaluable.
+However, setting up a Kubernetes cluster for practice can be a daunting task, especially when the available options either fall short of expectations or are too complex for learning purposes.

+That's where Oracle Cloud's free tier comes into play, offering a generous package of 4 cores, 24 GB RAM, and 100 GB disk space – more than enough to get you started.
+In this guide, I will take you through the process of leveraging this opportunity to create a custom Kubernetes (k8s) cluster.
+This setup is not just perfect for learning but also capable of handling your pet projects.

-In this article, I'll share with you how to set up a cluster with 1 master node and 3 workers, install MicroK8s, and configure it into a working Kubernetes cluster.
-We'll use Terraform and Ansible for creating the infrastructure.
-Thanks to that, if you break something, you'll be able to recreate it quickly.
+Join me as I detail the journey of setting up a cluster with 1 master node and 3 workers, installing MicroK8s, and weaving it all into a functioning Kubernetes cluster using Terraform and Ansible.
+Whether you're a beginner or an intermediate user, this guide promises clarity, simplicity, and a touch of fun in the world of Kubernetes.

 # Setup